IFTA and IRP Records for Audit

 Common gaps

-• Fuel receipts are saved but not tied to unit numbers.
+• Fuel receipts are saved but not tied to specific unit numbers — they cannot be matched to the ELD or dispatch record for that trip.

-• Cab cards are stored in trucks but not in the office packet.
+• Cab cards are kept only in the vehicles and are not available in the office document packet.

-• State portal access belongs to a former employee.
+• State IRP or IFTA portal access belongs to a former employee with no backup account.

 Before / During / After audit